hav4ik/hav4ik.github.io/articles/_drafts/2021-08-15-learning-to-rank.md

 layout: post
 permalink: /:title
 type: "article"
-title: "Learning to Rank: at the core of a Search Engine"
+title: "At the core of a Search Engine: Learning to Rank"
 image:
   feature: "/articles/images/2021-08-15-learning-to-rank/feature.png"
   display: false
 commits: "#"
 tags: [information retrieval, tutorial, deep dive]
 excerpt: "Search relevance ranking is one of the most important part of any search and recommendation system.
-This post is just my personal study notes, where I delve deeper into Learning-to-Rank (LTR) approaches and try to make sense for myself."
+This post is just my personal study notes, where I delve deeper into Learning-to-Rank (LTR) approaches and try to make sense of the current body of literature for myself."
 show_excerpt: true
 comments: true
 hidden: false
 highlighted: true
 ---

 I still remember being fascinated by Google Search when I saw it the first time.
 As an 8th-grade kid getting his first computer, the ability to search for any information I want among billions of web pages looked like magic to me.
 As Arthur C. Clarke famously said, ["any sufficiently advanced technology is indistinguishable from magic."][tech_is_magic] By that definition, the search engines that allow us to access thousands of years of humanity's accumulated knowledge at our fingertip, are the modern version of magic!

 Back then, even in my wildest dreams, I couldn't have imagined that 25 years old me will have the privilege to move across the globe to work on a search engine called [Microsoft Bing][bing] &mdash; an ambitious project with enough guts to compete with Google in the search market!
 Now that I can see how it works from the inside, the "magic" behind that little search box became even more impressive to me.
 The search engine is a truly gigantic marvel of modern technology, built and supported by thousands of hardware engineers, software developers, and machine learning scientists.

 There is a lot for me to learn about and there is a lot of things that I don't know, so in this blog post, I'll take you together with me on my study journey about [Learning to Rank (LTR)][ltr] algorithms.
 I'm by no means an expert in this field so this post is likely to be filled with a lot of inaccuracies.
 If you spotted any mistakes in this post or if I'm completely wrong in some sections, please let me know.

 {% comment %}
 {% endcomment %}

 > **Disclaimer:** all information in this blog post is taken from published research papers or publically available online articles.
 No [NDA][nda]s were violated.
 Only general knowledge is presented.
-You won't find any details specific to the inner working of [Bing][bing] or other search engines here :)
+You won't find any details specific to the inner working of [Bing]
+[bing] or other search engines here :)